noahCandaele/jasmin-aes-gcm/README.md

 Here are some important commands to work with Docker:
 - Build an image from a Dockerfile: `docker build -t <image_name> <path_to_directory_containing_dockerfile>`
+	- Explanation of the options used:
+		- `-t`: specify the desired image name
 	- Example: build an image with the provided Dockerfile: `docker build -t jasmin docker/`
-- Create a container, based on an image, with a volume that links a host directory with a container directory: `docker run -it -v <host_workspace_path>:<container_workspace_path> --name <container_name> <image_name>`
+- Create a container, based on an image, with a volume that links a host directory with a container directory: `docker run -it -v <host_workspace_path>:<container_workspace_path> --hostname <hostname> --name <container_name> <image_name>`
+	- Explanation of the options used:
+		- `-i`: interactive mode (keep a container running and interact with it)
+		- `-t`: provides a pseudo-terminal for the container, allowing you to interact with it as if you were using a real terminal
+		- `-v`: create a volume that links a host directory with a container directory
+		- `--hostname`: specify the host name of the container
+		- `--name`: specify the name of the container
-	- Example: create and run a container based on the previously created image: `docker run -it -v C:\Workspace:/workspace --name my-container jasmin`.
+	- Example: create and run a container based on the previously created image: `docker run -it -v C:\Workspace:/workspace --hostname jasmin-container --name jasmin-container jasmin`.
 	- In the container, you now have access to the files present in the directory <host_workspace_path> on the host machine.
+	- If you have multiple containers based on the same image, give them different host names so that you can differentiate between them while in the terminal.
 - Exit the container without stopping it (from inside the container): `Ctrl + P`, `Ctrl + Q`
 - Join a running container: `docker attach <container_name>`
 - Exit the container and stop it (from inside the container): `exit`